 Managing Public Speaking Anxiety

 Effectively managing public speaking anxiety can significantly improve your ability to deliver a poignant eulogy.
-Start by acknowledging that some nervousness is normal—embrace it as a sign of respect towards the importance of what you are about to do.
+Start by acknowledging that some nervousness is normal, embrace it as a sign of respect towards the importance of what you are about to do.
 Employ deep breathing techniques before stepping up to speak; inhale slowly for four counts, hold for seven counts, then exhale for eight counts to reduce heart rate and ease tension.

-Writing a Eulogy with ChatGPT
+Writing a Eulogy with AI Tools

 Troubleshooting Common Issues